 The University requires all recognized student organizations to abide by federal, state, and local laws, and University regulations.
-The University may become involved in the offcampus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at
+The University may become involved in the offcampus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct https://studentaffairs.psu.edu/safety-conduct/studentconduct/students-and-organizations/campus-conductpolicy).